You are physically there.

 Replace overwhelm with clarity.

-👉 You focus on what actually moves your business forward
+So instead of trying to do everything, you focus on what actually moves your business forward.

 No more blurred lines.

-Define when you’re working, and when you’re not.
+Define when you are working and when you are not.

 Stop reacting to everything.

-Take control of your attention so work doesn’t follow you everywhere.
+Take control of your attention so work does not follow you everywhere.

 Avoid the constant catch-up cycle.

-Know what’s coming, and handle it before it becomes stress.
+Know what is coming and handle it before it becomes stress.

 Set boundaries that actually hold, even when things get busy.